mintynet/value-pasta-auto/README.md

 |Ana3|USED FOR BLUETOOTH TX|

 ## LED screens
 Powertrain, Body and Chassis ECU's have 3.5" NEXTION HMI [NEXTION](https://www.itead.cc/display/nextion.html) serial based screens.
 These are connected via the I/O board where it is present.
+The default baudrate has been changed on the screen using bauds=500000 when connected to the nextion IDE.

 ## Arduino Bluetooth CAR
 An Arduino based remote car can be controlled using #Value-Pasta-Auto.
 Minor changes for the lights were made to the code to control the lights from Value-Pasta-Auto.
 Arduino Sketch is in the Software folder.